vesterheim/vesterheim.github.io/folk-art-school/classes/fiber-arts/2015-02-14-bandweaving.md

 ---
 published: true
-title:  Bandweaving (Class for Couples)
+title:  Band Loom Carving and Bandweaving (Classes for Couples)
-subtitle: February 14-15, 2015 with Reggie Delarm
+subtitle: February 14-15, 2015 with Reggie Delarm & Roger Abrahamson
-meta_title: Bandweaving with Reggie Delarm
+meta_title: Band Loom Carving and Bandweaving, Classes for Couples with Reggie Delarm & Roger Abrahamson
 meta_description:  # Used in HTML head and as the description for some search engines

 location: ~
+instructor:
-instructor: Reggie Delarm
+  - Reggie Delarm
+  - Roger Abrahamson
 sessions: "February 14–15, 2015, 9:00 a.m.–5:00 p.m."
 dtstart: 2015-02-14 9:00:00 -5:00
 dtend: 2015-02-15 17:00:00 -5:00